abrahamgue05/Learning_C_Language/Udemy/Master_the_C_Language/Section_1_Introduction/Section_1.md

 - *Portable*: C programs written on one system can be run on other systems with no modifications.

-- *Compiler*: Compailers are avilable for PC, in Linux they come as part of the package.
+- *Compiler*: Compilers are available for PC, in Linux they come as part of the package.

-- *Poweful and flexible*: Unix/Linux Kernel is written in C, some compilers are written in C.
+- *Powerful and flexible*: Unix/Linux Kernel is written in C, some compilers are written in C.

-- *Programmer Oriented*: Gives accest to hardware, can manipulate individual bits less strict than most languages in limiting what can be done.
+- *Programmer Oriented*: Gives access to hardware, can manipulate individual bits less strict than most languages in limiting what can be done.

 - Provides low level features, can manipulate bits, pointes.

-- *Disadvantages*: More responsability needed, sometimes is dificult to read.
+- *Disadvantages*: More responsibility needed, sometimes is difficult to read.

 ## Creating a C Program

-- *Editing*: Proccess of creating and modifying C code.
+- *Editing*: Process of creating and modifying C code.

 - *Compiling*: Converts the source code into machine code and detect and reports errors of syntax and semantics of the language C in this case.